 Dietary causes of insomnia include:

 Eating a large meal before bed can make you feel bloated and uncomfortable, making it harder for you to fall asleep.
-Drinking too many fluids before bed can disrupt your sleep as you need to wake during the night to empty your bladder.
+Drinking too many fluids before bed can disrupt your sleep, as you may need to wake up during the night to empty your bladder.

-Spicy and fatty foods can cause heartburn for some people, which can also affect their quality of sleep.
+Spicy and fatty foods can trigger heartburn in some individuals, which can also impact their sleep quality.
 If you find that certain foods give you heartburn, you should avoid them before bed.

-Caffeinated beverages should be avoided in the afternoon and before bed as they can make it harder for you to get to sleep.
+Caffeinated beverages should be avoided in the afternoon and before bedtime, as they can make it harder for you to fall asleep.

-While alcohol can cause drowsiness, excessive alcohol consumption can also cause nausea, vomiting and a sensation of spinning when large quantities are consumes - these symptoms can disrupt your sleep.
+While alcohol can cause drowsiness, excessive alcohol consumption can also cause nausea, vomiting and a sensation of spinning when large quantities are consumed - these symptoms can disrupt your sleep.

 Lifestyle causes of insomnia: